aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/orchid/_index.md

 ---
 title: Orchid
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFDA70D6.
+description: Gets a system-defined color that has an ARGB value of c FFDA70D6.
 type: docs
 weight: 1030
 url: /net/aspose.pdf/color/orchid/
 ---
 ## Color.Orchid property

-Gets a system-defined color that has an ARGB value of #FFDA70D6.
+Gets a system-defined color that has an ARGB value of \c \#FFDA70D6.

 ```csharp
 public static Color Orchid { get; }